arme-project/ARME-System-Setup/src/content/docs/max-msp-patch/demo.md

 ## 4. Methods of Onsets

-There are currently three different ways to send Onsets to the Adaptive Metronome (running in the background) which you can select from:
+There are currently two different ways of Onsets with the Adaptive Metronome (running in the background) which you can select from:

 1. Simulated Onsets - Based on a metronome an Onset is generated automatically periodically (defaulted to 0.5 seconds).
-2. Manual Tapping - Generate enerate onsets when the user taps the Spacebar or through a MIDI device
-3. Antescofo - Score loaded into Antescofo, and pre-recorded audio file or audio from microphone plays into Antescofo
+2. Antescofo - Score loaded into Antescofo, and pre-recorded audio file or audio from microphone plays into Antescofo

 ## 5. Playing the Model